We will kill more than a billion people in the first four verses, but there’s also a blessing that cannot come without this horrifying event.

 10 “And I will pour on the house of David and on the inhabitants of Jerusalem the Spirit of grace and supplication; then they will look on Me whom they pierced.
 Yes, they will mourn for Him as one mourns for his only son, and grieve for Him as one grieves for a firstborn.
 11 In that day there shall be a great mourning in Jerusalem, like the mourning at Hadad Rimmon in the plain of Megiddo.
 12 And the land shall mourn, every family by itself: the family of the house of David by itself, and their wives by themselves; the family of the house of Nathan by itself, and their wives by themselves; 13 the family of the house of Levi by itself, and their wives by themselves; the family of Shimei by itself, and their wives by themselves; 14 all the families that remain, every family by itself, and their wives by themselves.

-TRANSLATION NOTE: The word for ‘look’ is הביט (pronounced: hee-beet), and it’s not the same as ‘see’ רואה (pronounced: roh-eh).
+TRANSLATION NOTE: The word for ‘look’ in verse 10 is הביט (pronounced: hee-beet), and it’s not the same as ‘see’ רואה (pronounced: roh-eh).
 The word ‘look’ (הביט) would be more accurately translated as ‘regard’ or ‘consider’.
 It’s a seeing from the heart, not the eyes.
 The word for ‘see’ (רואה) is about the eyes, and you don’t find that here.

 Later, in Zechariah 14, the Lord will be visible.
 They will see Him with their eyes.
 In this chapter, God is pouring out his Holy Spirit upon them.
 Seeing with the eyes and regarding via the Holy Spirit are two very different things.
 Yet, that doesn’t stop false teachers from claiming that they are the same thing.